space-sh/docker/doc/examples.md

 ---
 # Docker Module

-The SpaceGal Docker module is an interface to the Docker Engine command line tool.
+The Space.sh Docker module is an interface to the Docker Engine command line tool.
-By having an interface to the Docker engine we can apply the SpaceGal Shell power to it.
+By having an interface to the Docker engine we can apply the Space.sh Shell power to it.

 ## Simple usage